laskevych/laravel-blog/readme.md

 ## Laravel Blog

 This is my first app build with Laravel 5.8
+> admin: test@gmail.com / 12345678

 - CRUD operations to the blog post.
 - Creating and Deleting comment for user and blog post.